JosefJ/GMevents/events/rockaway-party/README.md

   -
     On the occasion of Devcon, we invite you to Rockaway Blockchain Night.
 Come and enjoy the atmosphere of networking, inspiration and vision in the exclusive location of 16th-century Martinic Palace, one of the most beautiful Renaissance palaces in Prague, located a few steps from Prague Castle.
 Just for this one night, the past and the future will unite into one – and you should be there for this unique experience.
   -
-    Afterparty will be held at Le Valmont (Uhelný trh 414/9, Praha 1)
+    Afterparty will be held at Le Valmont (Uhelný trh 414/9, Praha 1) - It's cryptofiendly!!
   -
     Attendance for this event requires registration.
 #  -